Doubly fed electric machine

-Doubly fed electric machines, Doubly fed induction generator (DFIG), or slip-ring generators, are electric motors or electric generators, where both the field magnet windings and armature windings are separately connected to equipment outside the machine.
+A doubly fed electric machines, doubly fed induction generator (DFIG), or slip-ring generator is an electric motor or electric generator where both the field magnet windings and armature windings are separately connected to equipment outside the machine.

-By feeding adjustable frequency AC power to the field windings, the magnetic field can be made to rotate, allowing variation in motor or generator speed.
+By feeding adjustable-frequency AC power to the field windings, the magnetic field can be made to rotate, allowing variation in motor or generator speed.
 This is useful, for instance, for generators used in wind turbines.
+Doubly fed electric machines are also used in variable-speed pumped-storage hydropower plants.
 Additionally, DFIG-based wind turbines offer the ability to control active and reactive power.